twinanda/ml-cookbook/nim-samples/genmol/README.md

 <img src="genmol-use-cases.png" alt="GenMol use cases" width="800"/>

 NVIDIA BioNeMo NIMS can be integrated into existing workflows to leverage cutting edge Gen-AI capabilities for drug discovery, from ligand generation to protein folding to docking.
-For more details, please visit the [NVIDIA BioNeMo NIMs homepage](https://build.nvidia.com/explore/biology).
 These capabilities are also integrated into reference workflows in NVIDIA NIM Agent Blueprints.
 For more details, please visit [NVIDIA NIM Blueprints](https://build.nvidia.com/nim/blueprints).

 ## Setup